OR WAIT null SECS

 The quest for cleaner fuel production has driven innovation in selective catalytic reduction (SCR), a technology introduced in the 1950s to control nitrogen oxides (NOx).

 When plants expand, the demands on SCRs change, and sometimes that change is dramatic.
 Generally, SCRs look like giant filters and remove pollutants through oxidation and/or with the assistance of a reagent like ammonia.
 Across the industry, titanium dioxide and other metals are used in the catalyst process to reduce the emissions.
-They can be stacked horizontally to make a wall for gas to flow through, or positioned to flow vertically or in cannisters, depending on the need.
+They can be stacked horizontally to make a wall for gas to flow through, positioned to flow vertically, or placed in canisters, depending on the need.
 All house the same materials in different ways.

 As more solar power comes online, a plant has to ramp up and down throughout the day to compensate for solar generation fluctuations, Johnson said.
 Wind power added further fluctuation to the demand on the turbines.
 A greater number of starts typically increases carbon oxide (CO) and NO2 emissions.
 These issues require adding more catalyst, but adding catalyst puts more pressure on the turbine, which means they need to use more gas.